Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading

 5 common mistakes to avoid when creating a change management plan

 1. Lack of proper planning

 Most people don’t understand why change is important, and they’re looking to you for answers.
-Your employees want to know what success looks like, how they fit in with the change and what you expect of them.
+Your employees want to know what success looks like, how they fit in with the organizational change and what you expect of them.

 Not knowing can create fear and angst within your workforce.
 Distracted by the “what ifs,” your employees will likely be less productive and may even start looking for work elsewhere.

 Don’t make the mistake of processing the change for yourself, then moving five steps ahead of your employees and expecting them to catch up.
 You have to meet people where they are in order to get them where you want them to be.

 Before you start implementing a change management plan, make sure you have considered exactly how the change will affect every aspect of your organization and how you will measure success.